haogis/haogis.github.io/README.md

-# A website for Dapeng Li's CV
+# A website for Hao Zhang's CV
-Thi project hosts Dapeng's CV
+The project hosts Hao Zhang's CV

 ## Getting Started